 Some solutions include: getting a record suspension from the Parole Board of Canada and applying for rehabilitation.

 Your lawyer will be able to determine the best course of action for your case.

-Joel Chevrefils, Calgary Criminal Defence Lawyer, is here to defend you against all criminal charges.
-When charged with a criminal offence, the first thing you should do is call your trusted Calgary criminal defence lawyer.
+Joel Chevrefils of Alberta Criminal Defence Lawyers is here to defend you against all criminal charges.
+When charged with a criminal offence, such as impaired driving, domestic violence, or DUI, the first thing you should do is call your trusted Calgary criminal defence lawyer.
 His professionalism can help you with all concerns regarding your charges and the complex nature of Canada’s legal system.
-Chevrefils can help you with your charges in and outside Calgary, including Provincial Courts in Cochrane, Airdrie, Okotoks, Red Deer and Edmonton.
+Joel Chevrefils can help you with your charges in and outside Calgary, including Provincial Courts in Cochrane, Airdrie, Okotoks, Red Deer and Edmonton.
 Trust your case to Calgary’s most experienced criminal lawyer.
-Call today on 403-830-1980 or email [email protected] for your free consultation.
+Call Alberta Criminal Defence Lawyers today at (403) 830-1980.